Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics

-Last but definitely not least, if PBHs are truly regular, one would hope to ascertain this via signatures complementary to those we have studied (for instance through gravitational wave signatures, VLBI imaging, particle motion, or energy extraction).
+Last but definitely not least, if PBHs are truly regular, one would hope to ascertain this via signatures complementary to those we have studied: gravitational wave observations, VLBI imaging, motion around BHs, or energy extraction are potentially interesting observables in this sense.
+For instance, the shadows of Bardeen, Hayward, and CGSV BHs are smaller than their Schwarzschild counterparts by up to $20\%$~\cite{Vagnozzi:2022moj}, whereas the motion of stars around these BHs (take for instance the S2 star orbiting around Sgr A$^{\star}$) would be altered compared to the motion around a Schwarzschild BH.
+These probes are being actively studied within the community as a means of distinguishing Schwarzschild BHs from alternatives thereto, and are likely to provide a promising route towards testing the regular nature of PRBHs, in the event that these are detected in the future and demonstrated to make up the DM, or even just a fraction thereof.
 We plan to address these and other related points in follow-up work.